 The Alliance of World Scientists’ (AWS) Planet Earth Award acknowledges individuals who champion life on Earth.
-These individuals demonstrate exceptional creativity or contributions in their work in science-based advocacy with the public, policymakers, or other non-scientist groups seeking solutions to environmental challenges.
+These individuals demonstrate exceptional creativity or contributions in their work in science or science-based advocacy with the public, policymakers, or other groups seeking solutions to environmental challenges.
 The award will recognize individual people or be shared by two or more people.

 Dr. S Faizi